What is a VA? What do virtual assistants do for business in 2023By Ankur Pramod

 While having a virtual assistant does provide businesses with the value to save time, money, and effort, there is a flip side to the whole concept as well.

 Since most VAs are freelancers, who work on their own accord, there’s no assurance for companies that the work outsourced to them will be completed on time.
-Furthermore, since most VAs work alone and from remote locations, there’s no way for businesses to supervise them and ensure that the VAs are paying attention to details as desired.
+Further, since most VAs work alone and from remote locations, there’s no way for businesses to supervise them and ensure that the VAs are paying attention to details as desired.

-Why should you hire a virtual assistant
+Why you should hire virtual assistants

 The simplest reason for most companies to hire virtual assistants is to have efficient business operations in place.
 Hiring VAs enables businesses to employ reasonable resources to fulfill tasks that internal employees either don’t have the time for or aren’t qualified enough to tackle.